 (National Association of REALTORS®

 In 2016, the National Association of REALTORS® Research Division released a report entitled “Social Benefits of Homeownership and Housing.”
 This paper serves as a review of existing literature regarding the ways in which homeownership affects educational achievement, civic participation, health, crime, public assistance, property maintenance and improvement.

-Bank of America’s 2021 Homebuyer Insights Report Looks at How Americans Are Making Homeownership a Reality in Today’s Competitive Market (Bank of America, 2021)
+Bank of America’s 2022 Homebuyer Insights Report Explores Competition in a Hot Housing Market (Bank of America, 2022)

 The Health Benefits of Homeownership (Habitat for Humanity, Jan.
 2019)

 “There is a strong positive relationship between living in poor housing and a range of health problems, including respiratory conditions such as asthma, exposure to toxic substances, injuries and mental health.
 Homes of owners are generally in better condition than those of renters.
 Increases in household wealth are associated with better health outcomes for homeowners.
 Low-income people who recently became homeowners report higher life satisfaction, higher self-esteem, and higher perceived control over their lives.”

 3 Ways Homeownership Can Build Wealth (Forbes, Aug.
 3, 2022)

 Even with market ups and downs, homes do generally appreciate in value, especially in the long run.
 Though the exact amount depends on location, size of home, etc., the average appreciation rate nationals is “around 3.5% to 3.8% per year.”
 Paying into your mortgage, versus a landlord’s, builds equity.
 Home ownership also opens you up to new tax deductions, among other, more intangible, benefits.